chaitu2289/IS_argus/README.md

 Install Rabbitmq

 composer.json is in the repo.
-Execute ">composer.phar install"
+Execute "composer.phar install"

 The above command is used to install "The php-amqplib client library".
 For any trouble please follow the instructions in "https://www.rabbitmq.com/tutorials/tutorial-one-php.html"